zpaulovics/datetimepicker-rails/README.md

 the SimpleForm 'input' and the 'pickers.js' files to your needs at your own area.
 That gives you much more flexibility to use your preferred options of the bootstrap-datetimepicker plugin.

-All available language files will be copied to your vendor/assets/locales directory.

 ### Using datetimepicker-rails

 Just call datetimepicker() with any selector.